BigMike502/knowledgeCheck2/README.md

 # Knowledge Check 2 for Software Course 1

-## NOTE
+## My Book Log
-I moved most of the information from below to there own C# classes to make it for efficent and changed it so it would work with what I made.
+This is was I created for the KC2 for Software Course 1.

 _________________